sexual assault charge

 Consent is ongoing.
 A person can withdraw consent at any time during sexual activity.
 Consent to one act does not mean consent to another.

 Steps taken to ascertain consent matter.
-In deciding whether any belief in consent was reasonable, the court must consider what steps, if any, the accused took to ascertain the other person’s consent.
-Simply failing to take any steps makes it much harder to argue you reasonably believed the complainant consented, though the question remains one for the jury in each case.
+When assessing whether a belief in consent was reasonable, courts must consider what steps the accused took to ascertain the other person’s consent.
+Failing to take any steps makes it significantly harder to argue that a belief in consent was reasonable, though the question ultimately remains one for the jury on the facts of each case.

-NSW law distinguishes between several categories of sexual offences, each carrying different maximum penalties.
-The table below reflects the current law under the Crimes Act 1900 (NSW).
+NSW law distinguishes between several categories of sexual offences, each carrying different maximum penalties under the Crimes Act 1900 (NSW).

 Offence Section Maximum Penalty